Cwegeleben/rod-builder-pro/docs/importer/workflow.md

 - Review shows `ImportDiff` rows only.
 If staging > 0 but diffs = 0, Review UI will be empty.
 - Re-running Prepare Review is idempotent: staging upserts; diffs overwrite per run.
+- Deprecated helpers: the legacy CLI scripts (`npm run importer:smoke`, `tsx packages/importer/...`) remain for troubleshooting but are not part of the happy path.
+When in doubt, fire the “simple run” launcher so future syncs follow the exact same pipeline every time.